wicklowtown/JestQuestBeta/README.md

 Version 0.11 - Ragdoll physics added if player hits into obstacle.
 Death added / death screen added, allowing players to choose to restart or quit when they die.

 Version 0.12 - Scoreboard / high score system added.

+Version 0.13 - Minor bug fixes, tweaking collisions with objects.
+Attempted to IK retarget my Jester mesh to that of a UE mannequin but was unsuccessful.